olulesi/sei-project-4/README.md

 ```

-This is because the background options are represented as values on the back end so I just assigned the value of background to the end of each class name to represent each background with its image on the front  end.
+Due to the background options being represented as values on the back end I just had to assign the value of background to the end of each class name to represent each background image on the front  end.

 ```
 {profile.kanbansOwnerOf ?